FinnH1123/FinnH1123/README.md

 - 👋 Hi, I’m @FinnH1123
-- 👀 I’m interested in video games, ethereum and blockchain.
+- 👀 I’m interested in backend development and smart contract development.
-- 🌱 I’m currently learning web dev
+- 🌱 I’m currently learning app development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...